 Treatment for high blood pressure

-Specific treatment for high blood pressure will be determined by your doctor based on:
+Specific treatment for high blood pressure will be discussed with you by your healthcare

 Your age, overall health, and medical history

 Extent of the disease

 Your tolerance for specific medicines, procedures, or therapies